openbracellc/hugo-2020JAN4_v1/site/content/values/_index.md

         - Google receives 63K+ searches/second on any given day 50% of search queries are 4 words or longer.
 60% of clicks go to the top 3 websites in SERPs.
 75% of users never click past the 1st page of SERPs.
       plan: Small
       price: '50'
-    - description: 'For the past few years, we’ve helped multiple business increase their website traffic, leads & revenue by 25% - 200% using our signature SEO.
-Here’s our invitation: Try KEYSOME, if you desire your business to be found easily by the people that need your products.'
+    - description: 'For the past few years, we’ve helped multiple business increase their website traffic, leads & revenue by 25% — 200% using our signature SEO.
+Here's our invitation: Try KEYSOME, if you desire your business to be found easily by the people that need your products.'
       plan: Big
       price: '80'
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
-        - "The top 2 results on page 1 of Google have 38% of all the backlinks from pages on page 1..." source: Matthew Barby – HubSpot
+        - "The top 2 results on page 1 of Google have 38% of all the backlinks from pages on page 1..." source: Matthew Barby — HubSpot
         - "On average users view 3 to 3.5 pages when landing on a webpage from the search..." source: SEMrush
         - "Content with a featured snippet gets a 2X higher click-through rate..." source: HubSpot
       plan: Custom